Find comfort and satisfaction in fluffy, soft, and light African Puff Puff! No yeast, no proofing, and no time-wasting puff puff!

 These can make great meals for breakfast, snacks, or even desserts.
 African Puff Puff can also make an excellent side dish for savory dishes to balance the flavors.

-Need help serving this snack?
+Need help to serve this snack?
 Here are some of the best drinks to make with the Puff Puff:

 - Vanilla Ice Cream